Arc'teryx Alpha SL Jacket Review

 A waterproof and windproof hardshell is the heart of my outdoor adventure kit.
 It is a piece of gear that goes on every single trip from a short day hike on my favorite local mountain to week-long backpacks in remote areas.
 Over the last year I searched for a new favorite hardshell, and I think I finally found it in the Arc’teryx Alpha SL.

-At the end of September I took the jacket a slew of day hikes and a multi-day backpacking trip.
+At the end of September I took the jacket on a slew of day hikes and a multi-day backpacking trip.
 Fall hiking in Washington guarantees a mixed bag of weather, and we got a little bit of everything from rain to cold wind and sunshine.
 I was happy through it all in the Alpha SL.

 The first thing I noticed about the jacket is how LIGHT it is.
 The women’s jacket (size M) clocked in at a pleasant 9.3 oz.
 This shaves significant ounces off the other jackets I usually carry, and I barely noticed the jacket while wearing it.
 The GORE-TEX® PacLite® fabric is not only light, but is less crinkly and compresses into a stuff sack that came with the jacket.
 Lightweight and packable, it was a no brainer to take it with me everyday.